Driverless Bus Trial

 Between October 2018 and 13 June 2019 City of Playford ran Phase One of a driverless bus trial around the Lyell McEwin Hospital precinct, aimed at reducing traffic congestion by providing a free park-and-ride service.

-Phase Two of the trial will begin in Munno Para in early July.
+Phase Two of the trial in Munno Para is currently in operation and will run until 29 November 2019.
 The purpose of the trial is to test driverless vehicle technology as an integrated service by linking the Munno Para train station to the Playford Alive Township.

 The trial aims to understand:

 - How other road users respond to this type of vehicle

 - How passengers respond to and experience this vehicle

 - The technology and infrastructure required to operate driverless vehicles on public roads